thinkmoney logo

 Get free childcare this Christmas - see if you're eligible

-The Christmas school holidays can be a real juggle with last minute gift shopping, planning Christmas dinner, and kids at home raiding the cupboards.
-It’s enough to drive you up the wall.
-But there’s support available out there.
+Christmas school holidays can be a juggling act with last-minute gift shopping, planning the big dinner, and the kids raiding the cupboards.
+It’s enough to drive anyone up the wall.
+But there’s support out there to help lighten the load.

 Sounds good, right?
 But a new report says lots of kids out there aren’t making use of it, partly because not all families know it exists.